 What we wished market researchers did more often

 That’s not to say, there aren’t market researchers who are commercially savvy and decisive.

 But we’ve generally always found the best ones have spent time doing something else in their career other than being a market researcher.
 A few years as a brand manager or marketing manager, and then go back into market research.

 This makes them more flexible.
 More agile.
 And therefore much better researchers to work with.

 Researchers who’ve done this are rare.
 But every one we know who has, has always been able to tell a more convincing market research story.

 We don’t mean to beat up too much on market researchers, (though it’s fun).
-When they get it right, they fulfil a very important purpose for the business.
-Their insights can generate activities worth millions of dollars or stop ideas doomed to failure ever getting off the ground.
-But if only they could work harder on really talking like consumers, they’d have so much more impact on the marketing teams they work with.
+When they get it right, they play an important role for the business.
+Great insights can lead to millions of dollars in sales, or stop ideas doomed to fail ever getting off the ground.
+But if only market researchers could work harder on talking like consumers, they’d have much more impact on the marketing teams they work with.

 We just wish they were better at marketing their skills to their own target audience.